I-GO: Stated mission

 I-GO’s stated mission was to reduce car ownership rates, decrease transportation costs, reduce urban congestion, and improve air quality in Chicago.
 It focuses on a convenient and economic way to commute without having to own a car and to reduce vehicle miles travelled and greenhouse gas emissions.

 Operations

-I-GO had cars is located in approximately 30 Chicago neighborhoods.
+I-GO had cars located in approximately 30 Chicago neighborhoods.
 I-GO members reserved a vehicle online or by calling its customer service.
 Members could also create and modify their reservations using smartphones.
-Once a reservation had been created, the member accesses the reserved car using a member card -after usage the car is returned to the same location.
-Members paid a one-time fee to join, an annual renewal fee, and were then billed by the hour for their use of I-GO cars; specific rates varied depending on type of plan.
-Gas and insurance were both included in I-GO's rates.
+Once a reservation had been created, the member accesses the reserved car using a member card.
 As of June 2009, I-GO had more than 12,000 members and 185 cars available for use.

 The average fuel efficiency of I-GO's fleet was 35 miles per gallon, and the fleet was composed of low-emission vehicles.
 Approximately 40% of the fleet were hybrid vehicles and plug-in hybrid electric vehicles.